Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Stealthiness of WB Channels

 The LRU channel requires the sender to constantly modulate the transmitted bit (accessing the cache line) within the encoding time of $T_s$, and the receiver performs a decoding operation every $T_r$ time ($T_r < T_s$).
-However, the uneven thread scheduling leads to the fact that for each bit of information, the receiver does not always perform $T_s/T_r$ measurements, which increases the difficulty of decoding and the bit error rate.
-However, each bit of information in our WB channel only needs to be modulated once, making our WB channel more straightforward.
-Table 7 shows the number of cache loads per millisecond measured from the hardware performance counter using the Linux Perf tool when Ts=11000.
-As shown in Table 7, the total number of cache loads per millisecond of our WB channel is about 59.8\% of that of the LRU channel, making our channel more stealthy.
+However, uneven thread scheduling leads to the fact that for each bit of information, the receiver does not always perform $T_s/T_r$ measurements, which increases both the difficulty of decoding and the bit error rate.
+However, each bit of information in our WB channel only needs to be modulated once, making it more straightforward.
+Table~\ref{table:load_num} shows the number of cache loads per millisecond measured from the hardware performance counter using the Linux perf tool when $T_s=11\,000$.
+As shown in Table~\ref{table:load_num}, the total number of cache loads per millisecond of our WB channel is about 59.8\% of that of the LRU channel, making our channel stealthier.

-Table 6 shows the cache miss rates of the sender process in Algorithm 1 measured from the hardware performance counters using the Linux Perf tool.
-To provide a baseline with no attack, we measured the result of only the sender process on the physical core (denoted by \textit{sender only} ) and the result of the sender process sharing the physical core in the form of hyperthreading with a benign \textit{g++} workload(denoted by \textit{sender \& g++}), Similar to \cite{Xiong2020c}.
+Table~\ref{table:miss_rate} shows the cache miss rates of the sender process in Algorithm~1 measured from the hardware performance counters using the Linux perf tool.
+To provide a baseline with no attack, we measured the result of only the sender process on the physical core (denoted by \textit{sender only}) and the result of the sender process sharing the physical core in the form of hyper-threading with a benign \textit{g++} workload (denoted by \textit{sender \& g++}), similar to the work of Xiong et~al. \cite{Xiong2020c}.

 When there is only the sender process, the L1 cache miss rate is the smallest.
-However, due to less access to L2 and LLC, it still has a relatively high miss rate of L2 and LLC.
-In the WB channel, the receiver process needs to measure the latency of accessing the replacement set, which causes the cache lines of the sender process in the target set are frequently evicted to the L2 cache.
+However, due to reduced access to L2 and LLC, it still has a relatively high miss rate for L2 and LLC.
+In the WB channel, the receiver process needs to measure the latency of accessing the replacement set, which causes the cache lines of the sender process in the target set to frequently be evicted to the L2 cache.
 Therefore, the sender process in WB channels has a higher L1 cache miss rate and a lower L2 cache miss rate.
 The WB channel also has a relatively high LLC miss rate due to fewer references to the LLC.